Claesson Koivisto Rune

-Born in 1950 in Campagnola, Reggio Emilia, he started his activity in 1966 as a designer for the Centro Stile Fiat.
-He designs objects of high technology and artificial density, shown in personal and collective exhibitions, also at the Biennale di Venezia in 1980 and at the Grand Palais in Paris.
-He has organized many exhibitions, including “La Neomerce” at the Triennale in Milan in 1985 and at The Centre Pompidou in Paris.
-He has designed the installation “New Persona” for the Biennale of Florence 1996/97.
-He has been working with Baleri Italia since 1995 and his the author of some of the ironic and poetic projects of the company such as Mama, Tato and Celine.
+Born in Campagnola near Reggio Emilia in 1950, Denis Santachiara started his career as a designer at the Fiat Style Centre in 1966.
+He makes hi-tech designer objects of great artistic density that he displays in solo and group shows in such prestigious locations as the 1980 Venice Biennale and the Grand Palais in Paris.
+The numerous exhibitions that he has organized include “La Neomerce” at the Triennale in Milan in 1985 and the Pompidou Centre in Paris.
+He also curated the “New Persona” display for the 1996/97 Florence Biennale.
+Santachiara has worked with Baleri Italia since 1995 and he is behind hugely successful ironic and poetic projects such as Mama, Tato and Celine.

 Born in Paris in 1949.
 At the age of twenty he became the art director of Cardin.
 At the age of twenty-seven, after a period spent in the United States, he returned to Paris where he designed two nightclubs, Main Bleue and Bains Douches, as well as the Café Costes and the private apartment of President Mitterrand at the Elysée, becoming one of the most famous “new designers” on the international scene.
 He designed the École Nationale des Arts Décoratifs in Paris.
 Overseas, he designed the Kansai Yamamoto showroom in Sapporo, the Manin restaurant and the Café Mystique in Tokyo, the Royalton and Century Paramount hotels in New York and the Delano Hotel in Miami.
 He designs furniture, lamps, scales, televisions, clocks, suitcases, vases, kitchen utensils, scooters, handles.
 In 1984 he started working with Baleri Italia, one of the first company to industrialize his projects, launching him in the product design world.